richdill/Alquimista/index.md

 Introduction to LLM Agents | NVIDIA Technical Blog: https://developer.nvidia.com/blog/introduction-to-llm-agents/

-LLM-powered agents differ from traditional AI agents in several key ways:
+LLM-powered agents differ from traditional AI agents in several key ways: (Claude deep research summer 2025)

 1. Reasoning and Decision-Making: LLM-powered agents, such as those using models like Claude, have advanced reasoning capabilities.
 They can interpret natural language inputs, plan tasks, and execute them autonomously, leveraging the LLM as their "brain" for complex decision-making and problem-solving.
 2. Dynamic Interactions: Unlike traditional AI agents that often rely on predefined rules and databases, LLM-powered agents provide more organic and context-sensitive interactions.
 They are trained on extensive datasets, enabling them to generate dynamic responses and manage a wide array of inputs without needing constant updates.